lucia-auth/lucia/examples/nuxt/github-oauth/README.md

-# Username & password example with Lucia and Nuxt
+# Github OAuth example with Lucia and Nuxt

 This example uses `better-sqlite3`.